apigee/apigeetool-node/README.md

 (optional) If the API proxy includes Node.js modules (e.g., in a `node_modules` directory), this option updates them on Apigee Edge without uploading them from your system.
 Basically, it's like running npm on Apigee Edge in the root directory of the API proxy bundle.

 `--upload-modules    -U`
 (optional) If specified, uploads Node.js modules from your system to Apigee Edge.
+This is the default behavior.

+`--one-zip    -1`
+(optional) If specified, imports the proxy bundle as one zip, rather than as several distinct zips.
+By default, not.

 ## <a name="undeploy"></a>undeploy